Deportation of Kilmar Abrego Garcia: Return to the United States and criminal charges

-On July 23, Tennessee District Judge Waverly Crenshaw ordered that Abrego Garcia be released on bail, saying that the government had failed to present any convincing evidence that Abrego Garcia would pose a threat to the public if released.
+On July 23, Judge Crenshaw ordered that Abrego Garcia be released on bail, saying that the government had failed to present any convincing evidence that Abrego Garcia would pose a threat to the public if released.
 However, his release was delayed for 30 days at the request of his lawyers, who asked that he remain in custody while they prepared for possible efforts to deport him once he was released.
-The same day, Maryland District Judge Paula Xinis barred U.S. immigration authorities from immediately deporting Abrego Garcia once he was released from prison, saying that he must be given at least 72 hours notice to contest the decision if the government wished to open deportation proceedings.
+The same day, Maryland District Judge Paula Xinis barred US immigration authorities from immediately deporting Abrego Garcia once he was released from prison, saying that he must be given at least 72 hours notice to contest the decision if the government wished to open deportation proceedings.

 On July 31, Judge Crenshaw ordered the Trump administration to moderate its public comments about Garcia, to ensure a fair trial.
 The order came after Secretary of Homeland Security Kristi Noem referred to Garcia as a "horrible human being" and a "monster" who "should never be released," and accused him of crimes with which he was not charged.
 The court had previously ordered both sides to cease making public statements about the case.
 On October 27, Judge Crenshaw ruled that Bondi and Noem had violated a court rule limiting government officials from making out-of-court remarks regarding pending cases.
 The judge ordered prosecutors to circulate the court order to all DOJ and DHS employees.

 On August 19, Abrego Garcia's lawyers moved to have the case dismissed on the basis of "selective or vindictive prosecution".
-They allege that he is being prosecuted as punishment for his civil case challenging his removal to El Salvador, and in an attempt to shift how the public views his deportation.
-They further allege that the prosecution stems from the government's desire to avoid "the embarrassment of accepting responsibility for its unlawful conduct."
-The lawyers note that Hernandez-Reyes, a key witness against Abrego Garcia "is a convicted leader of a human smuggling business who has three other felony convictions and was deported five times," and that, despite this, the government arranged for early release from the sentence he was serving and for work authorization, "all as an inducement to cooperate against Mr. Abrego, an alleged subordinate".
+They alleged that he was being prosecuted as punishment for his civil case challenging his removal to El Salvador, and in an attempt to shift how the public views his deportation.
+They further alleged that the prosecution stemmed from the government's desire to avoid "the embarrassment of accepting responsibility for its unlawful conduct."
+The lawyers noted that Hernandez-Reyes, a key witness against Abrego Garcia "is a convicted leader of a human smuggling business who has three other felony convictions and was deported five times," and that, despite this, the government arranged for early release from the sentence he was serving and for work authorization, "all as an inducement to cooperate against Mr. Abrego, an alleged subordinate".